deltachat/deltachat-pages/_posts/2024-11-17-webxdc-realtime.md

 they can establish a direct connection immediately because the ticket is already on record.
 No lookup in a global [distributed hash table](https://en.wikipedia.org/wiki/Distributed_hash_table) slows down or complicates the initial connection.
-The federated e-mail system is used to bootstrap an ephemeral Peer-to-Peer network.
+**The federated e-mail system is used to bootstrap an ephemeral Peer-to-Peer network.**

 You may download the [Realtime Check app](https://apps.testrun.org/webxdc-realtime-check-v1.0.5.xdc) and share it into a chat to perform network latency analysis between realtime messaging peers.
 You can already run it in "Saved Messages" between two devices in a multi-device setup.

-To establish a direct P2P connection, two interested devices will use an ephemeral [Iroh Relay](https://www.iroh.computer/docs/protocols/net#relays) which typically runs on every [chatmail server](https://delta.chat/chatmail), mirroring the existing e-mail federation.
+To establish a direct P2P connection, two interested devices will use an [Iroh Relay](https://www.iroh.computer/docs/protocols/net#relays) which typically runs on every [chatmail server](https://delta.chat/chatmail), mirroring the existing e-mail federation.
 If your chat profile is using a classic e-mail server